jdgwartney/boundary-plugin-postgresql/README.md

 -------------
 The following items are required on the host platform in addition to the Boundary Premium [relay](http://premium-support.boundary.com/customer/portal/articles/1635550-plugins---how-to).
 * Python 2.6.6 or later
-* PsycoPG2 module which the requires the following to install using pip -- PostreSQL libpq-dev
+* PsycoPG2 module which the requires the following to install:
+-- PostreSQL libpq-dev
 -- PythonDev

 ### Installation of the PsycoPG2 library using pip:
+Other methods are available, pip is suggested as the simplest
 1. Install [pip](http://pip.readthedocs.org/en/latest/installing.html) if not already installed

      ```bash